filecoin-project/lotus-docs/content/en/storage-providers/operate/benchmarks.md

 **Commit1:**

-To run a single Commit 1 you will need to specify the path of the sealed sector, the cache file, and the `commD` and `commR` output from the PreCommit 2 step.
+To run a single Commit1 you will need to specify the path of the sealed sector, the cache file, and the `commD` and `commR` output from the PreCommit2 step.
 You will also need to specify the path for the json output from the Commit1 step.

 ```shell
 ./lotus-bench simple commit1 --sector-size <size> /your/path/sealed /your/path/cache <commD> <commR> /your/path/c1.json